qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 are gathered on a 'need to know' basis, so it may well be that a given layers statistics have not yet been collected.

-This tab is mainly for information.
+This menu is mainly for information.
 You cannot change any values printed inside this tab.

 ..
 To update the statistics you need to change to tab